Illumina/manta/README.md

 Manta Structural Variant Caller
 ===============================

-Manta calls structural variants and indels from paired-end sequencing reads.
-It combines paired and split read evidence during SV discovery and scoring to improve performance, but does not require split reads or successful breakpoint assemblies to report a variant in cases where there is strong evidence of an imprecise variant.
-It provides genotypes and quality scores for variants in single diploid samples, and will also call somatic variants when a matched tumor sample is specified.
-Manta can detect all classes of structural variants which can be identified in the absence of copy number analysis and large-scale assembly.
+Manta calls structural variants (SVs), small indels and large insertions from paired-end sequencing reads.
+The method is designed for very rapid/low-cost analysis of individuals or tumor-normal sample pairs.
+Manta combines paired and split-read evidence during SV discovery and scoring to improve accuracy, but does not require split-reads or successful breakpoint assemblies to report a variant in cases where there is strong evidence of an imprecise variant.
+It provides scoring models for germline variants in individual diploid samples and somatic variants in matched tumor-normal sample pairs.
+Manta can detect all classes of structural variants and indels which can be identified in the absence of copy number analysis and large-scale assembly.
 See the [user guide] [UserGuide] for a full description of capabilities and limitations.

 [UserGuide]:src/markdown/mantaUserGuide.md